Aadi0902/aadi0902.github.io/_posts/2022-12-01-video-based-human-motion-prediction.md

 <br>

 For fast online video pose estimation, while achieving better trade off between accuracy and efficiency, we select ViPNAS for online pose estimation due to efficient pose estimation.
-They key to this architecture's efficiency is allocation of different computational resources to different frames.
+The key to this architecture's efficiency is allocation of different computational resources to different frames.
 <br><br>

 {% include figure.liquid loading="eager" path="assets/posts/video_based_human_motion_prediction/vipnas_model_architecture.jpg" class="img-fluid rounded z-depth-1" %}

 <br>
-As shown above, the architecture can be decompsed into the following steps:
+As shown above, the architecture can be decomposed into the following steps:
 1. Select a set of T + 1 frames in a video
 2. Out of the selected frames, select 1st frame as the key frame
   1. Apply spatial video pose estimation network (S-ViPNet) on the same to localize human poses.
-  2. Use heatmaps to encode joint locations as Gaussian peaks.
+  2. Use heat maps to encode joint locations as Gaussian peaks.
 3. For the non-key frames using temporal video pose estimation network (T-ViPNets):
   1. Some CNN layers are used for feature extraction.
-  2. Fuse features of current frame with heatmaps of last frame
+  2. Fuse features of current frame with heat maps of last frame
-  3. Pass fused features through remaining CNN layers to obtain heatmaps.
+  3. Pass fused features through remaining CNN layers to obtain heat maps.

 The main analogy here is that poses in adjacent video frames are temporally correlated and thus light weight models like T-VipNets can reasonably estimate joint locations with guidance from previous frames.